rhinoceraptor/rhinoceraptor.github.io/_posts/2014-8-17-raspberry-pi-door-opener.md

 In the main program, we iterate through that file searching for that digest.
 If it's found, we log the door opening event, and turn the servo.
 The build also includes red and green indicator LEDs for access denied and granted, respectively.

-The software is not totally complete, but feel free to clone it [here](https://github.com/rhinoceraptor/RPiMagstripe).
-The Raspberry Pi is running Arch Linux ARM.
+The software is not totally complete (or safe, it is written to require root), but feel free to clone it [here](https://github.com/rhinoceraptor/RPiMagstripe).
+I ran it on Arch Linux ARM.

-#### In operation

-<iframe width="560" height="315" src="//www.youtube.com/embed/jiVNNNg9Ldc" frameborder="0" allowfullscreen></iframe>